20n/act/wikiServices/README.md

-## Mediawiki Web Services ##
+## Introduction: Mediawiki Web Services ##

 This directory contains source and config files for web services that support our mediawiki installation.
 These should only be enabled on **private** wiki installations, not on the public preview wiki.
+Below are the instructions: Step 1) create wiki data (or use preview wiki data on NAS), Step 2) setup a wiki VM and upload data to it.

-Private wikis should be created by launching new instances of existing wiki AMIs (in EC2).
+// Revise this statement: Private wikis should be created by launching new instances of existing wiki AMIs (in EC2).
 If complete installation instructions are required, see `service/README.md`.
 Please read that document for additional information about resource placement.

-Still TODO:
-* Serving multiple host names per instance, with proper URL hostname rewriting in nginx
-* Monitoring
-* Backups/disaster recovery
-* Anything but trivial ordering capabilities (we just send an email for now)

-## Wiki Content Generation ##
+## 1. Wiki Content Generation ##

 If you need fresh wiki content generated prior to loading, start this process in the background while you set up a new VM--it will likely take longer than the VM setup process.

 TODO: complete this once the remaining wiki workflow PRs are merged.

-## New Wiki Instance Setup Steps ##
+## 2. New Wiki Instance Setup Steps ##

 At a high level, setting up a wiki follows these steps: